solkim-83/tp/docs/DeveloperGuide.md

 ### Glossary

-* **Contact**: A person to be tracked by Athena; comprises a name, phone number, email and address, as well as an arbitrary quantity of tags
+* **Contact**: A contact to be tracked by Athena; comprises a name, phone number, email and address, as well as an arbitrary quantity of tags
 * **Event**: An event to be tracked by Athena; comprises a name and a date and time, as well as an arbitrary quantity of tags
 * **Mainstream OS**: Windows, Linux, Unix, OS-X